Ozone Park station (LIRR): History

-The connection to the Queens Boulevard Line in Rego Park, however, was never constructed and Ozone Park became the southern terminal for LIRR service on the branch.
+The connection to the Queens Boulevard Line, however, was never constructed and Ozone Park became the southern terminal for LIRR service on the branch.
 Service on the line was greatly reduced due to the severed connection to the namesake destination of the line, as well as vandalism and criminal activity at stations on the branch including Ozone Park.
 The station closed on June 8, 1962 when passenger service between Rego Park and Ozone Park ended.

 Since the closing of the line, many businesses in the area have set up shop in the portion of trestle below the station.
 In the late 1980s the F.B.I. used the abandoned platforms to set up a sting operation to monitor the activities of John Gotti and the Gambino crime family, whose social club was down the street from the station.

 As of 2020, Ozone Park station exists in ruins.
 Electric utility poles and Pennsylvania Railroad-era signal bridges also adorn the right of way.